cinquin/mutinack/README.md

 **Tests**

 Unit tests as well as a number of functional tests are provided.
-The former are available as `ant` target `junitreport`, and the latter can be run using the `run_functional_tests` script in the base directory.
+The former are available as Ant target `junitreport`, and the latter can be run using the `run_functional_tests` script in the base directory.
 Both sets of tests are run automatically as part of continuous integration builds (each of the ~350 functional tests takes a relatively large amount of time to complete because of initialization costs, but the tests are run in parallel; the number of simultaneous jobs should be adjusted to match machine architecture using the `N_PARALLEL_JOBS` knob in the `run_functional_tests` script).
 The functional test setup includes a mechanism to mark failed tests and automatically track them in a Git repository, which makes it possible to prioritize re-running of these tests when performing continuous integration builds across multiple machines (with e.g. Jenkins); this functionality is turned off by default to minimize initial configuration effort.
-Functional tests record code coverage using JaCoCo (use `ant` target `jacoco:report` to produce a report).
+Functional tests record code coverage using JaCoCo (use Ant target `jacoco:report` to produce a report).

 The project is set up for [mutation testing](https://en.wikipedia.org/wiki/Mutation_testing) (these are